Agnar22/Kundestyrt2020-NAV-DIPS/README.md

     Accept: 'application/fhir+json'
 }
 ```
-A _QuestionnaireResponse_ that is saved without being completed will have `status: "in-progress"` whereas a _QuestionnaireResponse_ that is sent to NAV will have `status: "completed"` as attributes.
+A _QuestionnaireResponse_ that is saved without being completed will have `status: "in-progress"` whereas a _QuestionnaireResponse_ that is sent to NAV will have `status: "completed"`.

 ## Information flow